 The Oxford Health NHS Foundation Trust (the “Trust”) is a statutory body which became a public benefit corporation on 1 April 2008 following its approval as an NHS Foundation Trust by Monitor pursuant to the National Health Service Act 2006 (the “2006 Act”).

-The principal place of business of the Trust is at Trust Headquarters, Chancellor Court, 4000 John Smith Drive, Oxford Business Park South, Oxford OX4 2GX.
+The principal place of business of the Trust is at Chancellor Court, 4000 John Smith Drive, Oxford Business Park South, Oxford OX4 2GX.

-The Trust is governed by the 2006 Act, the 2012 Act its Constitution and its Terms of Authorisation granted by Monitor (together the “Regulatory Framework”).
+The Trust is governed by the 2006 Act, the 2012 Act, its Constitution and its Provider Licence granted by Monitor (together the “Regulatory Framework”).
 The functions of the Trust are conferred by the Regulatory Framework.
-The Regulatory Framework requires the Board Directors of the Trust to adopt Standing Orders for the regulation of certain of its proceedings and business.
+The Regulatory Framework requires the Directors of the Trust to adopt Standing Orders for the regulation of certain of its proceedings and business.

 These Standing Orders, together with the Scheme of Reservation and Delegation and the Standing Financial Instructions, provide a comprehensive framework for the functions of the Trust.
 All Executive Directors, Non-Executive Directors and Officers should be aware of the existence of these documents and, where necessary, be familiar with the detailed provisions.